trademob/anna-molly/README.md

 - Blacklist (Array)
 Metrics blacklisted are rejected.
 - Whitelist (Object)
-Metrics that match a whitelist are instantiaed in the models specified in the config.
+Metrics that match a whitelist are instantiated in the models specified in the config.
 Other metrics are ignored.

 Metrics that have N models configured, will have N objects stored in the Sink.